The Lubin-Tate Theory of Configuration Spaces: I: Lie algebras and their homology

 \section{Lie algebras and their homology}

 Given a Lie algebra over a graded ring $R$, we can divide out the ideal spanned by all brackets and hence obtain its abelianisation.
-Carrying out this construction in a suitably derived fashion leads to a definition of the Lie algebra homology $H^{\Lie}(\mathfrak{g})$ of $\mathfrak{g}$.
+Carrying out this construction in a suitably derived way leads to a definition of the Lie algebra homology $H^{\Lie}(\mathfrak{g})$ of $\mathfrak{g}$.
+In this section, we show that if $\mathfrak{g}$ is flat over $R$, then $H^{\Lie}(\mathfrak{g})$ is computed by the \mbox{classical Chevalley--Eilenberg complex $\CE(\mathfrak{g})$ of $\mathfrak{g}$. }